Kanban-Zai/kanban-zai-version-1.0/core.md

 You can also create your own extension by using the "kanban-zai-process-101" as a template for definine your own extension.

+norms, settings, values must have a link on the web to describe it

 IMPORTANT NOTE:  your custom module must not contradict or countermand any aspect of the Kanban-Zai core module.